 In our case, our power company has an average kWh cost of 11.6 cents.

 Here’s the official formula for those that prefer to see things in a visual manner.

 (Watts per bulb) x (# of bulbs) x (# of hours per night) x (days using lights) / (1,000) x (power cost per kWh) = Electrical cost of Christmas lights

 Old Fashioned Lights Are Energy Hogs!

-Each bulb on these old fashioned lights takes 7 watts to power for one hour.
-As you will shortly see, that is a ton more than the other Christmas lights.
+Each bulb on these old-fashioned lights takes 7 watts to power for one hour.
 A typical strand of 25 of these bulbs will take 175 watts per hour.

 Mini Lights Are Much More Efficient

 The mini incandescent Christmas lights have been around for quite a while.

 They’ve made many variations over the years and our favorite type are the white icicle lights.
 In fact, that is what we have on our house this year!

 These lights typically come in strands of at least 100 and sometimes as much as 300 or 500.
 Each bulb on these strands of lights takes much less electricity to run, in fact, they generally take about 0.4 watts per bulb per hour.